 Home of Cardiff City Football Club

-Explore the magnificent Millennium Stadium, one of the UK's top event and sporting venues and an impressive icon of modern Wales.
+Explore the magnificent Principality Stadium, one of the UK's top event and sporting venues and an impressive icon of modern Wales.
 Tours may not operate prior to match or event days so please contact us to avoid disappointment.

 In the heart of the capital city is Cardiff Castle, a truly remarkable site with a history that spans over 2000 years.